UIElement Docs Version 0.12.2

 <my-component>Content goes here</my-component>

-Web Component Lifecycle in UIElement
+🔗 Component Lifecycle

 UIElement manages the Web Component lifecycle from creation to removal.
 Here's what happens.

-Component Creation (constructor())
+🔗 Component Creation

-This is when reactive properties are initialized.
+In the constructor() reactive properties are initialized.
 You pass a second argument to the component() function to defines initial values for component states.

 js

-component('my-component', {
+component("my-component", {

-count: 0, // Initial value of 'count' signal
+count: 0, // Initial value of "count" signal

-isEven: el => () => !(el.count % 2) // Computed signal based on 'count'
+isEven: el => () => !(el.count % 2), // Computed signal based on "count" signal

-value: asInteger(5), // Parse 'value' attribute as integer
+value: asInteger(5), // Parse "value" attribute as integer defaulting to 5

-name: consume('display-name') // Consume 'display-name' signal from closest context provider
+name: consume("display-name") // Consume "display-name" signal from closest context provider

-}, () => {
+}, () => [

 // Component setup